wenkangwei/Covering-salesman-problem/README.md

 # Covering-salesman-problem
-This project compares different approaches for solving  covering-salesman problem
+This project compares different approaches for solving  covering-salesman problem.

 ### Covering salesman problem
 Covering salesman problem (CSP) is a generalization of traveling salesman problem (TSP).
 It is stated as follows: to identify the minimum cost tour of a subset of n given cities such that every city not on the tour is within some predetermined covering distance standard, S, of a city that is on the tour.
+[Reference](https://www.jstor.org/stable/25768381?seq=1)

 ###  Local Search Method: LS 2
 + __Main Idea:__